jpolitz/jpolitz.github.com/notes/_posts/2019-07-01-remote-teaching.md

 the lectures to get full credit, but you can still get a good grade if you skip them all.”
-So it isn't radically new for me to think about courses where attendance is incentivized rather than required, and I'm comfortable with half-full lecture halls.
+So it isn't radically new for me to think about courses where attendance is incentivized rather than required, and I'm comfortable with half-full or less lecture halls.
 I value measurable *engagement* with the material (thanks Mia Minnes for that terminology) more than *attendance*, even in non-pandemic times.

 **Remark 2**: I **dont't** teach well with a completely empty lecture hall.
 The back-and-forth with students is the flesh on the bones of lecture.
 Every